 I am surrounded by yew (Taxus baccata), commonly used as its growth is slow and dense and ideal for clipping, however, during the past few days I’ve also seen holly (Ilex aquifolium), beech (Fagus sylvatica) and hornbeam (Carpinus betulus).
 The hedges baffle muffle ambient noises, but the cries of excitement and confusion from fellow travellers in the maze can still be heard.

-The essay, The Garden of Forking Paths, is available in issue 13 of The Plant.
+The Garden of Forking Paths, is available in issue 13 of The Plant.